stephanie-K/p2p-business-network/index.md

 1. sign up for your Slack account
 2. accept our rules of engagements
 3. create your profile
-4. add your name, your organisation, your role
-5. start engaging with other businesses
+4.  start engaging with other businesses